-Of the 230 otoliths collected from the Australian surface fishery last summer (the 2009/10 fishing season; see Farley et al., 2010), 100 were selected for age estimation.
+Of the 180 otoliths collected from the Australian surface fishery last summer (the 2010/11 fishing season; see Farley et al., 2011), 100 were selected for age estimation.
 The number of otoliths selected was based on the work by Morton and Bravington (2003) who estimated that between 100-200 otoliths from the surface fishery would be sufficient to provide acceptable precision (CVs under 20%).
 Otoliths were selected based on size of fish (stratified sampling rather than random sampling) to obtain as many age estimates from length classes where sample sizes were small.
 All otoliths that had been collected from small and large fish were selected, as well as a fixed number of otoliths from each of the remaining 1 cm length classes (randomly selected within a class).
-This was the best way of obtaining as many age estimates for length classes where sample sizes where sample sizes were small, while providing enough estimates for each season.
+This was the best way of obtaining as many age estimates from length classes where sample sizes were small, while providing enough estimates for each season.